 We pursue a sustainability strategy in tandem with all of the Operating Companies in Royal BAM Group.
-The strategy has three long term aspirations: to become climate positive and resource positive and to enhance the lives of 1 million people by 2020 through activities to above and beyond our day-to-day operations.
+The strategy has three long term aspirations: to become climate positive and resource positive, and to enhance the lives of one million people through activities that go above and beyond our day-to-day operations.